greencardamom/Reftalk/README.md

        qstat  (display the job number)
        qdel <job #>

      To restart, see above.
 It will pick up where it left off.
+Restarts logged in ~/log/restarts